 Even if you are not an author, it is possible that you may be asked to do an interpretive reading of someone else’s work.
 In fact, most interpretive readings are just that … interpreting a story, essay, speech or other work written by someone else.

 Because you are literally reading, you don’t need to memorize the work verbatim.
 But it is recommended that you are familiar with the work so that you can add in the appropriate pacing, vocal variety, gestures, postures and other techniques of dramatizing the work.

 Sometimes you will be assigned something to read; at other times you will be given the opportunity to choose your own.
 When making this selection, keep both your time constraints and audience in mind.
 Make sure that what you’ll be reading is appropriate for the context and will fit into the time allotted.

 Read through your selection.
 Make a note of the rhythm and meter.
 Will you need to add voices for different characters?
 Where should you speed up or slow down your pace?
 Where should you lower or raise your voice?
 You may want to use different colored highlighters to help mark up the text for cues.

 Practice, rehearse, then do a dry run

 Do not do a dramatic reading on the fly.
 Unless you are a pro, like James Earl Jones below, you will, most likely, fall flat on your face.
-Practice your interpretive reading a few times so that you can master your pacing, volume and other dramatic flares.
+Practice your interpretive reading a few times so that you can master your pacing, volume, and other dramatic flares.
 This will also help you with maintaining eye contact with your audience.
 When you know most of what you’re reading, you won’t have to look down and read it as much.

 Yes, you might want to change up your voice for different characters … but be careful.
 If you’re going to do an accent, be sure you do it respectfully and appropriately.
 Nothing is worse than listening to someone do an accent that they can’t do well … who thinks they’re doing it well.

-Resources for better interpretive readings
+Resources for better interpretive reading